danremel/Target-Tracker/README.md

 The forms in use were refactored multiple times, each time improving upon the previous iteration.
 Starting with passing @ViewChild fields into the components, I found ngModel to be even more useful, especially when editing existing data.

-Finally, I discovered the FormBuilder tool made available by @angular/forms.
+Finally, I discovered the ReactiveForms tool made available by @angular/forms.
 With this, I was able to include the Validators tool to ensure that certain requirements were met when entering/editing data.

 I found that the most efficient way to handle the forms (when handling the same data model) was to create a shared form model that can be imported and implemented wherever necessary.
 This was more effective than having to rebuild the forms in each component.